psycopg/psycopg/docs/api/pool.rst

         added `!check` parameter to the constructor.

    .. versionchanged:: 3.2
-        The class is generic and `!connection_class` provides types type variable.
+        the class is generic and `!connection_class` provides types type variable.
 See :ref:`pool-generic`.

+   .. versionchanged:: 3.3
+        added `!close_returns` parameter to the constructor.

    .. warning::